jlorieau/mollib/docs/cli/hbonds.rst

 Geometry
 ^^^^^^^^

-A hydrogen bond has a acceptor dipole and a donor dipole.
+A hydrogen bond has an acceptor dipole and a donor dipole.
 The donor dipole has a d1 donor atom (H) and a d2 donor atom (N, O or C), and the acceptor has an a1 acceptor atom (O) and an a2 acceptor atom (C).
 The geometry of a hydrogen bond is defined by the distance of the d1a1 vector (:math:`d_{d1a1}`), the